 International registration process

 Our certification process should take five working days from receipt of your application.
-We’ll communicate the outcome via a Discussion in our case management facility.
+We’ll communicate the outcome via our case management facility.

 We certify that the application has the same mark and same owner, and that the list of goods and services are within the scope of the basic mark(s).

-are able to certify your international application, we’ll send you a ‘Notice of Certification’.
-After this we’ll forward your application to WIPO to assess.
+If we are able to certify your international application, we'll send you a 'Notice of Certification'.
+After this we'll forward your application for WIPO to assess.